 Common Health Issues

-For purebred Kai Kens, the purity of their bloodline ensures that they don’t have too many congenital health issues.
-Considering their great size and incredible desire for activity, the most likely problem that you’ll encounter will be injuries during these exercise or rough play.
-Some variations of the breed are stocky while others are slenderer, so be sure to watch them while playing to avoid accidents.
+For purebred Kai Kens, the purity of their bloodline determines potential congenital health issues.
+Considering their great size and incredible drive for activity, the most common problem is injuries during these exercise or rough play.
+Some variations of the breed are stocky while others are slender, leading to difference in which activities are safe for which dogs.